-The library is a knowledge base module: it allows you to create and gather all the internal resources and information to which your employees can refer according to their needs.
+The library is a knowledge base module: it allows you to create and gather all the internal resources and information to which your employees can refer, depending on their needs.

-The implementation of the library is essential, especially when you want to unite and gather your community around precise, harmonized and clarified processes.
+Implementation of the library is essential—especially when you want to unite and gather your community around precise, harmonized, and clarified processes.
 This help center can be continuously enriched with new resources and evolve with your organization.

-In this article, you will find our tips and best practices for setting up the Library.
+In this article, you'll find our tips and best practices for setting up the Library.
 To learn more about the library, go here.

-Thanks to the Library module, you can create a help center with freely accessible data for your employees and thus facilitate information gathering by sharing news content without constraints of time, dates or availability.
+Thanks to the Library module, you can create a help center with freely accessible data for your employees, thereby facilitating information gathering by sharing news content without constraints of time, dates, or availability.

 In order to allow a fine management of the various contents to be edited, the managers have several useful features.
 Find more information in this article.

-Before you start writing your articles, identify the reason(s) why you need to activate the :
+Before you start writing your articles, identify the reason(s) why you need to turn on the module:

-If this module does not provide an answer to your various problems, it is not recommended to activate it on your platform.
+If this module doesn't provide a solution to your various problems, you shouldn't include it on your platform.
 It would be a new section with no specific objective that would make the user lose track of where and when to look for/enter information.